 History Of Wedding Traditions: Father-Daughter and Mother-Son Dances

-Weddings are full of dancing, whether it be your friends and family breaking down on the dance floor, or everyone calming down for a nice slow dance.
-Though the first dance as a newly married couple is the of course the most memorable of the event, but the second most memorable dances are the Father-Daughter and Mother-Son Dance, which often are just as full of love and can leave everyone crying and, or, laughing a little.
-Whether you decide to go the traditional route or choose to create some fun choreography, these dances are a staple at weddings.
-And when planning for these dances, you might also have a lot of questions – What song do we choose?
-How long should the dance last?
-Where did it come from?
-No worries, we are here with some Pro Tips to answer your questions as well as give a bit of history of these dances.
+Weddings are full of dancing, whether it be your friends and family breaking down on the dance floor, or everyone calming down for a romantic slow dance.
+Though the first dance as a newly married couple is, of course, the most memorable of the event, the second most memorable dances are the father-daughter and mother-son dances, which often are just as full of love and can leave everyone crying and/or laughing a little.

-The origins of the Father-Daughter Dance are hard to trace, but it does stem from a time when arranged marriages were more common.
-The Father and Daughter would join in dance together, and then midway through the song the bride would be handed off to her new husband.
+The origin of the father-daughter dance is hard to trace, but it does stem from a time when arranged marriages were more common.
+The father and daughter would join in dance together, and then, midway through the song, the bride would be handed off to her new husband.
 This transition symbolized the father’s trust and acceptance of his new son-in-law, as well as the husband now being the most important man in the daughter’s life.
-Nowadays, the dances are in a different order with the Father-Daughter Dance happening right after the First Dance.
+Nowadays, the dances are typically in a different order, with the father-daughter dance happening right after the couple’s first dance.

-The Mother-Son Dance history is a little less meaningful in its origin, but no less enjoyed.
-A much more recent tradition, the Mother-Son Dance was introduced in modern receptions because of the inclusion of the Father-Daughter Dance becoming more standard.
-Since the Father and Daughter get that special moment, it was thought that the Mother and Son should have it as well and it was added to more and more events.
+The history of the mother-son dance is a little less meaningful in its origin, but no less enjoyed.
+A much more recent tradition, the mother-son dance, was introduced in modern wedding receptions because the father-daughter dance became more standard.
+Since the father and daughter shared a special moment, it was thought that the mother and son should have one as well.

 PRO TIPS: